meetmshah88/user-management/README.md

 ### 2.2.
 Create User
 - **Purpose**: Provides a form for adding new users.
 - **Functionality**: Input fields for first name, last name, and email.
-Includes client-side validation (e.g., valid email format) and server-side validation for unique emails.
+Includes client-side validation (e.g., valid email format) and server-side validation same as front end with unique emails validation.
 - **UI Components**: Material UI `TextField` for inputs and `Button` for submission.

 ### 2.3.
 Notifications